Casting On

 A trick some use to make sure their cast ons aren’t too tight is to cast on to a needle two or three sizes larger than your pattern calls for, then knit onto the appropriate size to make gauge after that.
 Or you could cast on around two needles held together.
 Personally, I don’t recommend this, as I find this option leaves too much yarn in the cast-on edge and makes it all loosey-goosey, which is as bad as being too tight because the edge looks untidy and the fabric you build from it is poorly structured.
 However, you could use it if you’re in a pinch.

-If possible, for your very first practice project, get an experienced knitter to cast on for you and work the first row so you can just focus on learning the knit and purl stitches without the added difficulties the set-up rows present.
 Then, after you’ve had a chance to get good at those stitches and you’re ready to try casting on yourself, work Knit Cast On.
 Since Knit Cast On uses the same foundational technique as the knit stitch, it’s great for beginners.

-But if you’re itching to give all of this a try, read the first three tutorials below (Make a Slip Knot, Holding the Yarn [which was our previous lesson], and Knit Cast On), and try casting on some stitches until you get the hang of it.
+But if you’re itching to give all of this a try, read “Make a Slip Knot”, “Holding the Yarn”, and “Knit Cast On”.
+Then try casting on some stitches until you get the hang of it.

 Start with these basic techniques and all-purpose cast ons, which will work for a wide variety of projects.